jinsoowhang/jinsoowhang/README.md

 I am a Data Analyst

-* 📜 - Currently working on a League of Legends ETL
+* 📜 - Currently working on tracking and visualizing my lifestyle
 * 👀 - I'm interested in Data Analytics and Analytics Engineer
-* 🌱 - Currently learning about APIs, Airflow and Superset
+* 🌱 - Currently learning about APIs, Airflow and Docker

 ## Connect with me:
 <p>